 On November 15, 2016 (the "Closing Date"), we entered into an amended and restated credit agreement (the "Credit Agreement") to refinance our prior credit agreement.
 We accounted for the Credit Agreement as a debt modification.
-Pursuant to the Credit Agreement, the Lenders provided us with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million, consisting of term loans in an aggregate principal amount of \$150.0 million (the "Term Loans") and revolving commitments in an aggregate principal amount of \$250.0 million (the "Revolving Commitments").
-Up to \$40.0 million of the Revolving Commitments may be used to obtain letters of credit, up to \$25.0 million of the Revolving Commitments may be used to obtain swing line loans, and up to \$40.0 million of the Revolving Commitments may be used to obtain revolving loans and letters of credit in certain currencies other than U.S. Dollars ("Alternative Currencies").
-Each of the Term Loans and the Revolving Commitments is scheduled to mature on November 12, 2021.
+Pursuant to the Credit Agreement, the Lenders provided us with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million, consisting of term loans in an aggregate principal amount of \$150.0 million (the "Term Loans") and revolving commitments in an aggregate principal amount of \$250.0 million (the "Revolving Credit Facility").
+Up to \$40.0 million of the Revolving Credit Facility may be used to obtain letters of credit, up to \$25.0 million of the Revolving Credit Facility may be used to obtain swing line loans, and up to \$40.0 million of the Revolving Credit Facility may be used to obtain revolving loans and letters of credit in certain currencies other than U.S. Dollars ("Alternative Currencies").
+Each of the credit facilities is scheduled to mature on November 12, 2021.